 About the Survey

-The goal of the survey is to answer the question, “Are you better off now than you were before?”
-The Improve Group is working with Minnesota's Olmstead Implementation Office to interview people with disabilities all over the State of Minnesota about their quality of life.
+The Quality of Life (QOL) Survey measures changes or improvements in the lives of people with disabilities.
+The Improve Group is working with Minnesota's Olmstead Implementation Office to interview people with disabilities who are receiving services in selected settings.
+The interviews will happen all over the State of Minnesota.
 The State will use this information from the survey to improve options and choices for people with disabilities throughout the state.

 The Olmstead Quality of Life Survey has received Institutional Review Board (IRB) approval from the Minnesota Department of Human Services.
 Click here to view the IRB approval letter.

 Do you want to learn about the results from the Olmstead Quality of Life Baseline Survey?
 Click here to view the 2017 report.

 Do you have questions about the survey?